ACONCAGUA NORMAL ROUTE

 Climb to Camp 3, “Cólera.”
-We will carry our personal equipment and any extra gear needed for the summit attempt.
-Porters will carry sleeping tents.
+We will carry our personal equipment.
+Porters will carry sleeping tents and group gear.
 At Cólera Camp, staff will strategically position the campsite for protection in case of high winds.
 While climbers rest, guides will check each team member’s summit gear for the next day and give an orientation on the summit climb.
 We will have an early dinner and go to bed to get a good night’s rest for the early morning start the next day.
 Three hours.
 (B, PL, D)

 We head down to Plaza de Mulas Base Camp.
 We will take our time moving downhill with our climbing equipment and personal gear.
 Porters will carry sleeping tents and human waste.
 Once in Plaza de Mulas, the group will have the rest of the day free to celebrate our climbing experience and enjoy a great meal.
 Four hours.
 (B, PL, D)

 We descend to Horcones, the entrance to the Park, on the last trekking day of the expedition.
-Mules will carry belongings so team members will only take light backpacks with jackets and packed lunches.
+Your belongings will be carried by mules so you will only take a light backpack with a jacket and your packed lunch.
 Transfer to Mendoza City.
 Lodge in the hotel.
-Guides and climbers often get together for dinner to celebrate the climb.
+That evening guide and climbers often get together for dinner to celebrate their climb.
 Six to seven hours.
-(B, PL) (Mendoza dinner not included)
+(B, PL) (Mendoza dinner not included).